ikaramichali/ZFNsearch/README.md

 	Pattern2 = sequence

 The script will report the detected patterns in the terminal and output a txt file with a list of sequences found, including flanking sequences (x100 bp on each side).

+Developed by Ioanna Karamichali, PhD
+Institute of Applied Biosciences at the Centre for Research and Technology Hellas (INAB|CERTH) In collaboration with:
+Ass.
+Prof. Panagiotis Madesis
+PI Zoi Hilioti, PhD
+Nestor Petrou, MSc